Is There a Connection Between Hearing Loss and Cardiovascular Health?

 - Avoiding smoking

-- Managing diabetes effectively
+- Managing diabetes

-- Attending regular medical checkups
+- Attending regular health checkups

-What Are the Warning Signs of Hearing Loss
+What Are the Warning Signs of Hearing Loss?

-- Frequently asking others to repeat themselves
+- Frequently asking people to repeat themselves

-- Difficulty following conversations in noisy places
+- Difficulty following conversations in noisy environments

 - Turning up the television volume higher than usual

-- Feeling like people are mumbling
+- Feeling like others are mumbling

-- Trouble hearing high pitched sounds
+- Trouble hearing higher-pitched sounds

-When Should You Schedule a Hearing Test
+When Should You Schedule a Hearing Test?

 - Are over the age of 50

-- Have cardiovascular disease or risk factors
+- Have cardiovascular disease or related risk factors

 - Have a history of noise exposure